 The site of the Tetryl Factory had been cleared by the time of the RCHME survey in 1993 and no surface field remains were recorded.
 The majority of the Acid Factory had been demolished after the Second World War, leaving only the floor slabs of the buildings in place.
-Many of these slabs are wholly or partly buried, although a number have been reexposed as part of the decontamination programme.
+Many of these slabs are wholly or partly buried, although a number have been re-exposed as part of the decontamination programme.
 It is clear from contemporary mapping of the acid factory, however, that more building slabs remain buried in this area.
 On the slab bases details of the internal divisions of the buildings can be discerned, but on the slabs planned little intelligible evidence remained to indicate the processes within each building.
-Rarely, for example in Acid and Glycerine Shed [72], the position of the doors on the eastern side where the railway entered can be made out and the line of the rails leading into the building.
+Rarely, for example in Acid and Glycerine Shed [72], the position of the rails leading into the building.